 B. Two-Year Waiting Period for Court SupervisionYou can file to expunge your arrest record two years after you complete your Court supervision.

-C. Five-year Waiting Period for Court SupervisionYou can expunge your record five years after you complete Court supervision for:
+C. Five-year Waiting Period for Court SupervisionYou can expunge your Chicago or other Illinois misdemeanor record five years after you complete Court supervision for:

 - Operating an Uninsured Motor Vehicle

 - Failure of Scrap Dealer to Keep Records